-A. Shall serve the Center community as conscientious members of the academic profession, assigning a high priority to their responsibilities as Faculty Senate members, bringing to the attention of the Faculty Senate such matters as they believe are in the best interests of the Center, and shall be required to answer in no other place for their actions as Faculty Senate members.
-A Faculty Senate member may be replaced for failure to attend three (3) consecutive meetings or member may be replaced for failure to attend three (3) consecutive meetings or a total of five (5) meetings per term other than those absences caused by conflicts with scheduled classes or other Center duties, leaves of absence, or personal emergencies.

-- B. Shall convey to the Faculty Senate all written communications from members of the General Faculty. - C. Shall provide information to the General Faculty regarding activities of the Faculty Senate. - D. May request reimbursement of expenses incurred in carrying out Faculty Senate responsibilities. - E. May resign from the Faculty Senate without prejudice.
+- A. Shall serve the Center community as conscientious members of the academic profession, assigning a high priority to their responsibilities as Faculty Senate members, bringing to the attention of the Faculty Senate such matters as they believe are in the best interests of the Center, and shall be required to answer in no other place for their actions as Faculty Senate members.
+A Faculty Senate member may be replaced for failure to attend three (3) consecutive meetings or a total of five (5) meetings per term other than those absences caused by conflicts with scheduled classes or other Center duties, leaves of absence, or personal emergencies. - B. Shall convey to the Faculty Senate all written communications from members of the General Faculty. - C. Shall provide information to the General Faculty regarding activities of the Faculty Senate. - D. May request reimbursement of expenses incurred in carrying out Faculty Senate responsibilities. - E. May resign from the Faculty Senate without prejudice.